GM Plans To Build, Test Thousands of Self-Driving Bolts In 2018

 An anonymous reader quotes a report from Reuters: General Motors Co plans to deploy thousands of self-driving electric cars in test fleets in partnership with ride-sharing affiliate Lyft Inc, beginning in 2018, two sources familiar with the automaker's plans said this week.
 It is expected to be the largest such test of fully autonomous vehicles by any major automaker before 2020, when several companies have said they plan to begin building and deploying such vehicles in higher volumes.
 Most of the specially equipped versions of the Chevrolet Bolt electric vehicle will be used by San Francisco-based Lyft, which will test them in its ride-sharing fleet in several states, one of the sources said.
 GM has no immediate plans to sell the Bolt AV to individual customers, according to the source.
 In a statement on Friday, GM said: "We do not provide specific details on potential future products or technology rollout plans.
 We have said that our AV technology will appear in an on-demand ride sharing network application sooner than you might think."

-Misleding headline (Score:1)
+Misleding headline (Score:3, Funny)

 GM Plans To Build, Test Thousands of Self-Driving Bolts In 2018